yeojz/otplib/apps/docs/guide/plugins.md

 Crypto plugins receive one of `sha1`, `sha256` or `sha512`.
 Two rules apply:

-1. **Never fall back to a default.** Pass the value through `normalizeHashAlgorithm`, which matches case-insensitively (`SHA1` → `sha1`) and throws `AlgorithmUnsupportedError` for anything else.
-Silently substituting a different algorithm produces tokens that are self-consistent but never match other implementations - the failure only shows up against a real authenticator app.
+1. **Never fall back to a default.** Pass the value through `normalizeHashAlgorithm`, which ignores case and `-`/`_` separators (`SHA1`, `SHA-1` → `sha1`) and throws `AlgorithmUnsupportedError` for anything else.
+   Silently substituting a _different_ algorithm produces tokens that are self-consistent but never match other implementations - the failure only shows up against a real authenticator app.
 2. **Map spellings inside the plugin.** If the implementation you wrap names algorithms differently, translate the canonical name locally rather than expecting callers to adapt.
 The Web Crypto plugin does exactly this: